- Chart

 Core Business Areas

-- Aerospace & Electronics: Supplies critical components and systems, including landing gear, braking systems, and power solutions, for commercial and military aircraft, as well as electronic components for defense and space applications.
+- Aerospace & Electronics: Supplies critical components and systems, including landing gear, braking systems, power solutions, and sensing components, for commercial and military aircraft, as well as space and defense applications.

-- Process Flow Technologies: Provides highly engineered valves, pumps, and other fluid handling equipment for diverse industries, including chemical, oil & gas, and power generation.
+- Process Flow Technologies: Provides highly engineered products and systems for fluid handling applications, including valves, pumps, and related equipment, serving the chemical, pharmaceutical, oil & gas, and power industries.

 Leadership and Structure